 2554 E Fowler Ave, Tampa

 Tampa’s independent used and new book & record store and coffee & tea bar.
-This sprawling collection includes the top titles out today, and includes some sleeper hits and interesting paperbacks you may have never heard of before.
-Mojo also has a huge collection of vinyl, and one of the best staffs in the state of Florida.
+This sprawling collection includes the top titles out today, some sleeper hits, and interesting paperbacks you may have never heard of before.
+Mojo also has a huge collection of vinyl and one of the best staffs in the state of Florida.

 Oxford Exchange Bookstore